 Conversion rate does vary according to the industries with businesses and technology sector usually getting higher conversion rates.
 Although, the actual results depend on the marketing strategies adopted.

-A properly labeled submit button can even double the conversion.
+A properly labelled submit button can even double the conversion.
 Using words like “Submit Request” and “Register Now!” are preferable over plain “Submit”.

 You just need to be clear as to what action the form is asking from your visitor.
 In fact, the better option would be to include a short note below the submit button that clearly states the next action (that would take place when the user clicks on the button).
 See the message given below: